Pension remains, the rules change

 Partner's pension is the pension for your potential partner when you die.
 The rules for this pension will soon be the same for everyone in the Netherlands.
 This makes it clearer what you as a survivor can count on.

 The amount of the partner's pension will be a percentage of your salary at the time of your death.
 It no longer matters how long you have worked for your employer.
-And you are insured for a partner's pension as long as you build up a pension with us.
+And in any case, you are insured for a partner's pension as long as you contribute money with us for your pension.

-• Already retired?
+• Are you already retired?
+In that case, the agreements you made about the partner's pension when you retired will continue to apply.
+Already retired?
 In that case, the agreements you made about the partner's pension when you retired will continue to apply.

 • Receiving a partner's pension?
 You will still receive this under the new system as long as you live.